-How do we put our actions together in a way to create a society?
+How do we put our chaotic individual actions together in a way to create a minimally organized society?
 How can individual actions develop into something like a working, coherent system of actions?
-Complex systems theorist João Meirelles, statistical physicist Fabiano Ribeiro and I developed a form to simulate social entropy and the role of cities in it, and have just published a paper on this:
+Complex systems theorist João Meirelles, statistical physicist Fabiano Ribeiro and I developed a form to simulate social organization and the role of cities in it, and have just published a (preprint) paper on this.

-In this new article, we attempt to answer this key question by suggesting that there is a role for cities in the way we coordinate seemingly chaotic decisions.
+In this paper, we attempt to answer this key question by suggesting that there is a role for cities in the way we coordinate seemingly chaotic decisions.
 We look into the elementary processes of social organisation exploring a particular concept: ‘social entropy’, or how social systems deal with uncertainty and unpredictability in the transition from individual actions to action systems.
-Examining ideas that (i) actions rely on informational differences latent in their environments, and that (ii) the city itself is an informational environment to actions, we propose that (iii) the city produces differences in the probability of connections between actions, becoming an essential part of the reduction of social entropy as a way to advance social organisation.
-We investigate this process throughsimulations of distinct scenarios of action orientations and spatial conditions.
+Examining ideas that (i) actions rely on informational differences latent in their environments, and that (ii) the city itself is an informational environment to actions, we propose that (iii) the city produces differences in the probability of interactions, becoming an essential part of the reduction of social entropy as a way to advance social organisation.
+We investigate this process through simulations of distinct scenarios of action orientations and spatial conditions.
 Finally, we suggest that states and fluctuations of social entropy are a vital part of social reproduction, and reveal a deep connection between social, informational and spatial systems.

 I’ve been particularly interested in understanding things like ‘social complexity’ – how we live in with more information and possibilities of actions than ever before – and have been involved in a research team to capture it in relation to cities.